MicrosoftDocs/power-automate-docs/articles/us-govt.md

 * *.crm.appsplatform.us (DoD)
 * *.appsplatformportals.us (DoD)

-Also, refer to the [Azure IP ranges](https://www.microsoft.com/download/confirmation.aspx?id=57063) to enable access to Dataverse environments that users and administrators may create within your tenant, as well as other Azure services that your platform leverages.
+Also, refer to the [IP ranges](https://www.microsoft.com/download/confirmation.aspx?id=57063) to enable you to access other Dataverse environments that users and administrators may create within your tenant and other Azure services that the platform leverages, including:

-* GCC and GCC High: Focus on AzureCloud.usgovtexas and AzureCloud.usgovvirginia
+- GCC and GCC High: Focus on AzureCloud.usgovtexas and AzureCloud.usgovvirginia.
-* DoD: Focus on USDoD East and USDoD Central
+- DoD: Focus on USDoD East and USDoD Central.

 ## Connectivity between Power Automate US Government and Public Azure Cloud services